Catalog of Federal Domestic Assistance (CFDA) Number: 84.299A.

 Absolute Priority Two

-College preparatory programs for secondary school students designed to increase competency and skills in challenging subject matter, including math and science, to enable Indian students to transition successfully to postsecondary education.
+College preparatory programs for secondary school students designed to increase competency and skills in challenging subject matters, including math and science, to enable Indian students to transition successfully to postsecondary education.

-Competitive Preference Priorities: For FY 2009, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i) we award up to an additional 10 points to an application, depending on how well the application meets one or both of these priorities.
+Competitive Preference Priorities: For FY 2008, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i) we award up to an Start Printed Page 6940additional 10 points to an application, depending on how well the application meets one or both of these priorities.

 These priorities are: